 Source Directory Source Volume's DFS Management Context Target Location Target Volume's DFS Management Context Any directory in an NSS volume on Required.
 A newly created NSS Required. a supported system.
-The source and target volume on a supported system.
+The source and target volume must be in the volume on a supported system.
 The source and target volume must be in the same management context.
 The target location must be at the root of the volume. same management context.